 Day Support Services

 NW Works provides support for individuals with disabilities to reach their employment goals.
 But, we also recognize the importance of simply being active in life and in the community.
-To this end, the NW Works Day Support Services meets community and individual needs beyond employment for those with an intellectual or developmental disability.
+To this end, the NW Works Day Support Services meets community and individual needs beyond employment for those with a developmental disability.
 Through this program, individuals can choose activities, such as improving life skills, attending community outings, or engaging in other recreational or leisure activities.
 Individuals enrolled in this program typically have a Medicaid Waiver, however, private pay options are available.
 Operating hours for this program are Monday through Friday, 8:15 am – 3:15 pm.

 Group Supported Employment